kentico-matthews/Custom.Xperience.Stripe/README.md

 # Xperience 13 Stripe Integration

 ## Summary
 This community integration connects Kentico Xperience 13 with [Stripe](https://stripe.com/) for processing payments in your E-commerce store.
 (Please note that it is not an official integration, and has not been reviewed or tested by the Kentico development and QA staff.
-If you have problems, please create an issue in this repository rather than contacting Kentico support.)
+If you run into any problems, please create an issue in this repository rather than contacting Kentico support.)

 This repository uses [Stripe Checkout](https://stripe.com/payments/checkout), where the customer enters their payment data into a form hosted by Stripe, meaning your servers do not need to touch their card information.

-With this library, you'll be able to accept payments both through direct capture, and delayed capture of payment within the standard (typically 7-day) authorization window.
+This Xperience Stripe library allows you to accept payments both through direct capture, and delayed capture of payment within the standard (typically 7-day) authorization window.

 The Orders will be updated based on their payment status in Stripe, through an endpoint in the admin application.